TaylorBriggs/stripe-lambda/README.md

 # Stripe Lambda

 A Lambda function for charging cards with Stripe.
+Only intended for use with the [Stripe Checkout](https://stripe.com/checkout) widget.

 ##  Authentication